Payrolled Important Information

 Individuals that believe the Company has discriminated against them may file a discrimination complaint with Ms. SueAnn Naso (EEO Representative).
 The EEO Representative has full authority to manage issues involving employment discrimination.

 Only I or the Company may terminate my employment.
-When an assignment ends I must report to SSE either by phone or in person indicating that I am available for my next assignment.
-Failing to do so will indicate that I have voluntarily quit.
+When an assignment ends I must report to SSE either by phone or in person within 24 hours of notification of assignment ending that I am available for my next assignment.
+Failing to do so will indicate that I have voluntarily quit and such information/status of employment may be reported to external organizations.

-It is my responsibility to notify the SSE placement office for every working day of the week; failing to do so may be cause for disciplinary action up to and including termination of employment.
-Also, if SSE calls me and I do not respond after three calls for employment, this indicates that I have voluntarily terminated my employment with SSE.
-In regards to missing work, one unexplained or unexcused absence or “no show, no call” will be cause for termination.
+It is my responsibility to notify the SSE placement office each week I am actively seeking work; failing to do so may be cause for disciplinary action up to and including termination of employment.
+Also, if SSE attempts to contact me (via phone call, text, or email) and I do not respond after three attempts for employment, this indicates that I have voluntarily terminated my employment with SSE.
+In regard to missing work, one unexplained or unexcused absence or “no show, no call” will be cause for termination.
 Excessive excused absences will also be documented.
-Excessive absence within a 90 day period may result in termination of employment.
+Excessive absence within a ninety (90) day period may result in termination of employment.

 Each employee is responsible for her/his own time keeping.
-Timesheets are available each pay period.
-If you do not have a timesheet for a current pay period please contact a Staffing Specialist.
+Electronic timesheets are available each pay period.
+If you do not have a timesheet for a current pay period please contact your Staffing Specialist.
 Payroll is processed by Friday (the week following the work week).
 However, due to delays, incomplete information on the time ticket, or holidays the pay date may vary.

 - Initial Rate of pay or increases to rate of pay will be communicated to you either by 1) In writing or 2) Verbally at time of placement.